GrahamDeprecated/CMS-CloudFlare/README.md

 GNU AFFERO GENERAL PUBLIC LICENSE

-CMS CloudFlare Is A Bootstrap CMS Plugin That Adds A CloudFlare Form Backend
+CMS CloudFlare Is A CMS Core Plugin That Adds A CloudFlare Admin Module
 Copyright (C) 2013  Graham Campbell

 This program is free software: you can redistribute it and/or modify